 Prior to joining PSI, Mr. Hofmann was a career American diplomat for 23 years.
 He served as U.S. Ambassador to the Republic of Togo, Executive Secretary of the Department of State, and Deputy Chief of Mission (senior career diplomat) at the U.S. Embassy in Paris, France.

 Mr. Hofmann is a graduate of Georgetown University and the National Defense University.
-He is a director of the U.S. Global Leadership Coalition, a member of the American Academy of Diplomacy, a Director of the One Acre Fund, President of the TB Alliance’s Stakeholder Association and a Director of the Alliance, and a member of the External Board of Advisors of Pennsylvania State University’s School of International Affairs, and Vice Chair of the World Economic Forum Global Agenda Council on Population Dynamics.
+He is a director of the U.S. Global Leadership Coalition, a member of the American Academy of Diplomacy, a Director of the One Acre Fund, President of the TB Alliance’s Stakeholder Association and a Director of the Alliance, a member of the External Board of Advisors of Pennsylvania State University’s School of International Affairs, and Vice Chair of the World Economic Forum Global Agenda Council on Population Dynamics.